Frequently Asked Questions

 To Whom Do I Report Address or Status Changes?

+Pursuant to Rule 410(g), SCACR, persons admitted to practice law in South Carolina have a continuing duty to verify and update their information contained in the AIS, and must ensure that the AIS information is current and accurate at all times.
 You will need to log on to www.sccourts.org/ais to make changes.
 You may email AIS support or call the number listed below for assistance.

 South Carolina Supreme Court